tesla809/rust_packt_udemy/README.md

-Notes from Rust: Building Reusable Code with Rust from Scratch on Udemy by Packt.
+# Notes from "Rust: Building Reusable Code with Rust from Scratch"

+The course is taught by Leo Tindall via Packt.